Science of Learning.

 I say potato, you say poh-ta-to.

-Many words to call a field of research that focuses on what makes learning happen.
+There are many way to refer to a field of research that focuses on what makes learning happen.
 How do we learn?
 How is our learning affected by our body, our tools and materials, our resources, our relationships or our environment?
 How do these factors all come together to shape what and how we learn?
-These questions are tall orders — not ones that any one field of research could answer.
+These questions are complex and not easily answered by just one field of research.

-At ISTE, the focus is and has been on putting pedagogy ahead of technology.
-We wake up every morning asking questions, just as you have How do our students learn?
+At ISTE, the focus has always been on putting pedagogy ahead of technology.
+We wake up every morning asking many of the same questions you have: How do our students learn?
 How do we know they have learned?
 How do they know they have learned?
 What helps them?
 What doesn’t?
 How do we design instruction and facilitate learning so that teaching is efficient and learning is effective?
 What role does technology play in this learning process?
 What does this look like in the classroom?

 Listen to ISTE’s Chief Learning Officer Joseph South share his thoughts in this podcast episode on what the learning sciences are and why they matter — to ISTE and to educators.